byronmews/impl-gmc-lims/README.md

 # About

 Development MS Access DB light weight tracking of samples within LDP pipelines.
+All empty tables, forms and sql queries for sample tracking.

 See:
 https://github.com/byronmews/impl-gmc-lims/wiki